Andy Flower Previews HBL PSL 8 For Multan Sultans - UrduPoint

 Those are the things that are under your control and those are the things that we try to encourage our players and staff to focus on.
 If you do that well, you have a higher chance of doing well in the tournament.
 That is how we try to look at it.

-He would not want to dampen any of our supporters’ hopes and dreams.
-We are really looking forward to performing in front of the [home] fans for five of our games this year.
+I would not want to dampen any of our supporters' hopes and dreams.
+We are really looking forward to performing in front of the (home) fans for five of our games this year.
 We played there before and the atmosphere was sensational.
 It has a great ground.
 It has a good pitch.
 We hope we can make the use of our home conditions, home knowledge.